CMSgov/design-system/README.md

 If your documentation site will be uploaded to a subdirectory (ie. example.com/design-system), you can set its root path by passing the `--root` option.
 For example: `yarn build:theme --root design-system`

+### Visual regression testing

+We're using [backstopJS](https://github.com/garris/BackstopJS) for visual regression testing.
+Here's how to run the tests.

+* Install backstopJS `yarn install`
+* Run the site locally `yarn start`
+* In a new terminal window run the backstop tests `backstop test`
+  - This will test the local CMSDS documentation site against the CMSDS production documentation site
+* After the tests run an html report will open in your browser showing passed and failed tests

+**Note:** Use `backstop reference` to create new reference files.
+This would need to be run when adding a new component.

 ## Contact

 To contact the CMS Design System product owners, please email `WPMG_Web@cms.hhs.gov`